gy001/hypercube/README.md

 - `gemini.rs`: implementation of the Gemini univarization technique as mentioned above
 - `ph.rs`: implementation of the LogUp+ technique as mentioned above
 - `fftunipoly.rs`: FFT functions needed on polynomial commitments

+### Future Work

+ZeroMorph is not implemented yet due to time constraint.
+Some of the polynomial constructions are not fully optimized yet.
+We look to benchmark the three approaches in the future.
+Adding zero knowledge construction will also be an interesting direction.

 ### Credits